alexharri/animation-editor/README.md

 ![An imported SVG][img_svg_import]

 CSS transforms are supported, but any `matrix` transforms result in the content of the layer being converted to a shape layer with no transform.
-This is because CSS `matrix` transforms cannot be represented with a single layer transform within this project.
+This is because CSS `matrix` transforms cannot be represented with a single layer transform (shears are not supported).

 Styles can be applied to elements via inline styles or a `style` tag, though the support for CSS within `style` is very, very basic (just direct class names and IDs).